 The use of symbols is key to keeping the file size (download time) of Animate movies small.
 Symbols also allow you to make updates to objects across your entire project by editing just one object rather than each instance (occurrence) of that object.
 Thus they perform a similar function that external stylesheets do for web pages or variables do in programming languages..

-Workflow - One can create a shape in the main Timeline, select it and drag it to the lower half of the Library panel.
-Alternatively, instead of dragging, one can select the shape and choose Modify>Convert to Symbol or just press F8.
+Workflow - One can create a shape in the main Timeline, select it and choose Modify>Convert to Symbol or just press F8.
 Any of these actions will result in the display of a dialog box asking what the symbol type is (choose Graphic for now).
 Use descriptive names for symbols, just like for layers.
-Any of the actions above will result in the creation of a symbol which is placed in the library, and the creation of an instance of this symbol on the Stage to replace the shape originally there.
+A symbol is created in the library and an instance of the symbol is placed on the Stage to replace the shape originally there.